ChristianGeie/MMM-PublicTransportVVO/README.md

 It shows live public transport information for Verkehrsverbund Oberelbe (Germany) based on http://widgets.vvo-online.de api data.

-*Notes:*
-* *The module is working fine.
-But I think some value combinations could still lead to strange behaviour.
-I'd appreciate any error report.*
-* *Fading for departures with delay = 0 is not yet implemented*

 You can enter a delay time for "How long does it take to get to my station?".
 Then the module calculates the next reachable departures and draws all unreachable departures in a different style or color.